Do you have the goal to get lean and muscular?

 You know the physique with ripped abs, broad shoulders, thick upper back, masculine chest, well developed arms and powerful looking legs?

-Like the kind of physique Henry Cavill had in the movie Immortals.
+Like the kind of physique Chris Hemsworth had in Thor or Henry Cavill in the movie Immortals.

 But, at the same time, you don’t want to give up on living in the process.
 You still want to eat foods you like, you don’t want to live in the gym, and you don’t want to do hours of grueling cardio.